 12. Mont Kaaikop trail (moderately challenging)

-One of the more challenging and technical trails in the area due its rocky and often muddy path, it rewards you with stunning vistas atop the second-highest peak in the Laurentians.
+One of the more challenging and technical trails in the area due to its rocky and often muddy path, it rewards you with stunning vistas atop the second-highest peak in the Laurentians.
 There is also a very scenic lake to explore near the trailhead.

 Distance: 5.8 km